HP Spectre X2 12-a009nr Review

 The HP Spectre X212-a009nr is billed as a laptop replacement, with muscle to run complex applications, almost all-day battery life, and unlike its direct rival the Microsoft Surface Pro 4, it comes with a built-in LTE modem, plus an included keyboard cover.

-PROS: In-Plane Switching (IPS) screen with higher-than-1080p resolution.
-Two USB-C ports.
-4G LTE radio.
+- In-Plane Switching (IPS) screen with higher-than-1080p resolution

 The HP Spectre X2 12-a009nr will appeal to you if you fancy a touch-screen tablet in a full fledged Windows 10 PC that you can easily carry around.
 It has a speedy, but power-efficient Intel Core M5 processor, 4G LTE capability and is packed with a full-size mechanical keyboard cover.
 This Windows tablet is one of those lightweight gadgets that will suffice for anyone on the move, but comes with niceties such as a full HD, In-Plane Switching (IPS) screen and a great design.